uio-bmi/immuneML/docs/source/tutorials/how_to_train_and_assess_a_receptor_or_repertoire_classifier.rst

       encoding: my_kmer_enc
       ml_method: my_svm

-2. Assessment configuration, including:
+2. :code:`assessment` configuration, including:

   2.1.
-How to split the data in the outer cross-validation loop,
+What :code:`split_strategy` to use to split the data in the outer cross-validation loop,

   2.2.
-How many combinations of training/test datasets to generate based on the given splitting strategy,
+How many combinations of training/test datasets to generate based on the given splitting strategy (:code:`split_count`),

   2.3.
-What percentage of data to use for the training dataset (if splitting to training and test is random),
+What percentage of data to use for the training dataset (if splitting to training and test is random, :code:`training_percentage`),

-  2.4.
-Reports to execute:
+  2.4. :code:`reports` to execute:

-    2.4.1. **models**: reports  to be generated for optimal models per label
+    2.4.1. :code:`models`: reports  to be generated for optimal models per label

-    2.4.1. **data**: reports to be executed on the whole dataset before it is split to training and test
+    2.4.1. :code:`data`: reports to be executed on the whole dataset before it is split to training and test

-    2.4.1. **data_splits**: reports to be executed after the data has been split into training and test
+    2.4.1. :code:`data_splits`: reports to be executed after the data has been split into training and test

-    2.4.1. **encoding**: reports to be executed on the encoded training and test datasets
+    2.4.1. :code:`encoding`: reports to be executed on the encoded training and test datasets

   .. highlight:: yaml
   .. code-block:: yaml